Ghosting: The ultimate silent treatment everyone talks about

 Let’s say you’ve been dating someone for a few days, weeks, months, or even years.
 You like this person, and you’re pretty sure that this person likes you too, until one day you text them and they don’t answer.
 You call them: no answer.
 You try a couple more times before you eventually give up.
 You’ll wonder what happened, and you’ll never know.
 So, if you are dating or planning to start dating, the chances are that nowadays you will either ghost or be ghosted.

 Ghosting is nothing new, it is the new terminology for a pattern of dysfunctional behaviour that has been around for centuries which has become prevalent in today’s dating culture.
 It is objectively terrible behaviour and is related to ‘love avoidance’ and ‘love addiction’ along with a narcissistic personality style.

 This article will highlight whether you are being ghosted, or you may recognise yourself as the ghostee and you can decide to nip this disrespectful behaviour in the bud as it can feel deeply cruel and humiliating for the person being ghosted, as it leaves no opportunity for closure and not worthy of an explanation.

-It can be a totally devastating experience to the person deeply involved in the relationship.
+It can be a totally devastating experience for the person deeply involved in the relationship.
 It creates a vacuum of frustration, anger, and irritation, which leads to triggering different defence mechanisms.
-Some people, who go through such breakups without any self awareness, try to get into new relationships immediately to fill the vacuum.
+Some people, who go through such breakups without any self-awareness, try to get into new relationships immediately to fill the vacuum.
 I have even seen people get into drugs and alcohol after getting ghosted (see co-dependency).